-spiced lentils with poached egg on plate
+spiced lentils with poached eggs

 I was vegetarian for a while.
 Did you know that?
 I feel like almost everyone who was vegetarian and now isn’t has had a similar experience: He couldn’t live without bacon.
 She couldn’t pass up any opportunity for a burger.
 For me, it was neither — it was simply that I had one too many bad experiences with bland, boring, uninspired vegetarian dishes, and I didn’t know how to cook any good meat-free dishes in my own home (besides a mean grilled cheese, that is.
 Perhaps I’ll share that recipe another day).